amco/Swipe/README.md

 # Swipe 1.0
 Swipe is a lightweight mobile slider with **1-to-1** touch movement.
 For more info read the [blog post](http://pr-i.me/AQL2).
+Edited by James Womack @ Amco to handle mouse events as well.

 ## Demo
 ### Visit here on a touch-enabled mobile device [swipejs.com](http://swipejs.com)